ryardley/ts-bus/README.md

 - Is framework agnostic.
 - Could enable micro-frontends / microlithic architecture.
 - Can easily use React hooks to reduce state.
+- Does not conflate eventing with state management.
+- Has really good TypeScript support.

 ## Installation